johnjohntheleprechaun/arduboy-draw/README.md

 # arduboy-draw
-A web based pixel art drawing application that live-updates on your arduboy via WebSerial
+A web based pixel art drawing application that live-updates on your arduboy via WebUSB